opensearch-project/documentation-website/_opensearch/rest-api/snapshots/delete-snapshot.md

 #### Sample request

-The following request deletes a snapsnot called `my-first-snapshot` from the `my-opensearch-repo` repository.
+The following request deletes a snapshot called `my-first-snapshot` from the `my-opensearch-repo` repository.

 `DELETE _snapshot/my-opensearch-repo/my-first-snapshot`